-The dependent son or daughter of a U.S. Soldier, Sailor, Airman, Guardsman or Marine who has become permanently disabled (100% VA disability rating) as a result of an operational mission or training accident.
+- The dependent son or daughter of a U.S. Soldier, Sailor, Airman, Guardsman or Marine who has become permanently disabled (100% VA disability rating) as a result of a combat mission or training accident.

 The scholarship funds can be used by a student to cover any costs that may be incurred during their pursuit of higher education.
 These costs can be, but are not limited to: Tuition & Fees, Books & Supplies, Room & Board, Meal Plans, Transportation Expenses, Off-campus Rent and other qualified expenses.

 Freedom Alliance will mail one check per academic year to the school you are enrolled in at that time.

 The Freedom Alliance Scholarship is a grant.